neondatabase/website/content/docs/guides/schema-diff-tutorial.md

     ![schema diff results](/docs/guides/schema_diff_result.png)

-    You will see the schema differnces between the two develpment branches including the new address table that we added to the `dev\jordan` branch.
+    You will see the schema differences between the two develpment branches, including the new address table that we added to the `dev\jordan` branch.